theNewDynamic/stevebacher.com/content/news/bacher-releases-new-video.md

 description: ''

 ---
 Today Steve Bacher for Congress released a new video, "Reclaim Our Democracy - People First."

-View the video: [https://youtu.be/aLuOFtn5kz4](https://youtu.be/aLuOFtn5kz4 "https://youtu.be/aLuOFtn5kz4")
+{{< youtube aLuOFtn5kz4 >}}